SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 This one requires prior technical knowledge.
 Feel free to ask us.

 You can use an exact npm version of ALKiln by using your workflow file's `ALKILN_VERSION` input.
 The default uses a carat, for example `^4.0.0`.
 That means it will use the latest minor or patch in version 4 of ALKiln.
-You can instead use a specific version, for example `4.3.0`.
+You can instead use an exact version, for example `4.3.0`.
 See our section on [setting optional inputs](#optional-inputs).

 ### GitHub secrets